valerieniloinsigh31/pp3_my_weigh_or_the_high_weigh/README.md

 <b>Language Used:</b> Python 3.8.10

 <b>Frameworks, Libraries & Programs:</b>
-Google Spreadsheets: used as the external data source for the client data-accessed per CI tutorial Google Drive API: used to generate credentials used in the project to securely access the Google Spreadsheet-accessed per CI tutorial
+<p>Google Spreadsheets: used as the external data source for the client data-accessed per CI tutorial
+Google Drive API: used to generate credentials used in the project to securely access the Google Spreadsheet-accessed per CI tutorial
 Google Sheets API: used to support interactions (e.g. read/write functionality) between the code and data stored in the Google Spreadsheet-accessed per CI tutorial
 gspread: Python API for Google Sheets imported to project-incorporated per CI tutorial